NsukuG/Portfolio/Machine learning/Readme.md

-This is where machine learning projects are stored
+This is where python and machine learning projects and are stored